 Business sales contracts usually contain warranties by a Seller on a wide range of matters concerning the business sold, including as clear title to all of the assets sold and to the truth and accuracy of financial records.
 It is frequently the case that buyers and sellers will negotiate on the terms of such warranties.
 A buyer will want all encompassing broad warranties, while a seller will want to confine and narrow the warranty terms to matters that they absolutely know to be true and correct.

-Careful drafting of business contracts reduces risk
+Careful drafting of business sales contracts reduces risk

 Careful consideration must be given to the drafting of a sale of business agreement.
 For vendors in particular, there are a number of contractual terms and conditions by which potential liability can be reduced, (but not fully eliminated) including: